Greenwich Healthier Communities Fund

 Contact us

-If you have any queries or need application support, please reach us at GreenwichHealthierCommunities@Groundwork.org.uk or on 0207 239 1286 or 07525 703 358.
+The best way to find detailed information about the Fund is by reading our prospectus (see above).
+If you still have questions or need application support, please reach us at GreenwichHealthierCommunities@Groundwork.org.uk or on 0207 239 1286.

 This programme is funded by the NHS Greenwich Charitable Funds, which is a closed funding pot that is not open to outside donations.